ExpRobLab/Assignment2_bundle/README.md

 - Planner computes a plan from the domain + current problem.
 - Executor dispatches each action in the plan to its corresponding action performer node.

-#### 5.2 Action performers
+### 5.2 Action nodes
-This project implements two PDDL actions, each backed by a ROS 2 performer node:
+This project implements three PDDL actions, each backed by a ROS 2 performer node:

-- **Explore action performer**:
+- **Move to detect action node**:
   - receives the dispatched action parameters,
   - navigates to the waypoint and performs the search behavior (rotate while waiting for detections),
-  - updates the Problem Expert with newly discovered marker facts,
+  - updates the Problem Expert with newly discovered marker,
-  - returns success/failure to the PlanSys2 executor after performing all the scans.
+  - returns success/failure to the PlanSys2 executor after performing the scans.

-- **Capture action performer**:
+- **Change state action node**:
   - receives the dispatched action parameters,
+  - navigates to the base waypoint,
+  - sorts all the ArUco marker's ids,
+  - returns success/failure to the PlanSys2 executor.

+- **Move to phorograph action node**:
+  - receives the dispatched action parameters,
-  - navigates and then aligns to the marker,
+  - navigates to marker and then aligns to the marker,
   - “takes the picture” by annotating the camera frame, publishing it, and saving it to disk,
   - returns success/failure to the PlanSys2 executor.